Historical home is host to modern fun

 This house of many names finally became “Lochwood Hall” when Sallie Campbell Johnston Byrd purchased it in 1934.
 Byrd was the widow of a prominent New York City neurosurgeon, Dr. Charles Wise Byrd.
 Originally from the area, Sallie Byrd wanted to return home.
 In fact, so important were her Virginia roots that when she was due to deliver a child, she traveled from New York to Virginia to insure her daughter be Virginian by birth!

 “Sallie Byrd did a lot here,” says Tom Beach.
 “She came in and revived it.”
 Byrd did major reconstruction on the home and added a columned veranda at the back, facing a glorious view of the Peaks of Otter.
-Electric service and plumbing were also installed.
+Electric service was done and plumbing was also installed by a company the provides 24/7 emergency plumbing services.
 She renamed her refurbished home Lochwood after a family ancestral home in Scotland.

 Sallie Byrd was quite a force within her own family as well as within the community.
 It was at her insistence that her daughter Jacqueline traveled to Hollywood to try out for the lead in “Gone With the Wind”.
 When Jacqueline married Edward Shank, the newly married couple settled into Lochwood with Sallie Byrd.
 The family staged many grand parties here.
 Described as “glamorous” by local residents who attended them, the setting lent itself to an elegant event.